-controlling bright sunlight with direct off-camera flash
+Controlling bright daylight with direct off-camera flash

 But, as usual, there’s more to a final image than just the numerical settings on the camera …

-camera settings and decisions
+Camera settings and decisions

 When trying to over-power the sun with flash, the best algorithm is usually: